Camping Near Sand Hollow State Park

 What is the best time of year to camp in Sand Hollow State Park, UT?

-The best time to camp at Sand Hollow State Park is during spring (March to May) and fall (September to November) when temperatures are moderate and perfect for outdoor activities.
-Located near St George, the park experiences hot summers and mild winters, making the shoulder seasons ideal for camping and recreational activities.
-During these months, daytime temperatures typically range from 65-85°F, providing comfortable conditions for hiking, boating, and swimming.
+The best time to camp at Sand Hollow State Park is during spring (March to May) and fall (September to November) when temperatures are mild and comfortable for outdoor activities.
+These seasons offer perfect conditions for enjoying the park's red sand beaches, water activities, and nearby attractions.
+Located near St George, the park experiences extreme summer heat, making shoulder seasons ideal for camping and exploration.

 What are some essential gear and preparations for Sand Hollow State Park, UT?